jakuski/website/src/content/root/contact.md

   contactEmail: ayup
 ---

-I'm open to new opportunities and would love to hear from you.
-I'm available for both freelance and full-time roles as a digital product designer/developer.

 If you would like to get in touch with me, please send me an email at {% email address=$contactEmail domain=$utils.emailDomain /%}.

 I aim to reply within two working days however if I don't get back to you within then,